Rangers vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman has 78 hits with 10 doubles, two triples, 12 home runs, 44 walks and 53 RBI.
-He's also stolen four bases.
+- Bregman has 78 hits with 10 doubles, two triples, 12 home runs and 46 walks.
+He has driven in 53 runs with four stolen bases.

 Bregman Recent Games